rhoadsky/Standard-Notes-Delightful-Theme/README.md

-# sn-theme-notes-light
+# Standard Notes Delightful Theme
-Light theme for Standard Notes, inspired by Apple Notes.
+A light them for Standard Notes based on sn-theme-notes-light by myreli.

 ## Install